davidmoten/rxjava-extras-java-8/README.md

 Obs2.serverSocket(port, timeoutSeconds, TimeUnit.SECONDS)
     // group by connection id
     .groupBy(cn -> cn.id())
-    .flatMap(g ->
+    // handle each connection as a separate stream .flatMap(g ->
         // g is the stream of notifications for one connection g.map(cn -> cn.notification())